 Throughout the week our recreation staff hosts scheduled activities and crafts.
-Daycare is available on request, and no stay at Mountain Meadow would be complete without an evening campfire and s’mores!
+No stay at Mountain Meadow would be complete without an evening campfire and s’mores!

 Weekly rates for our deluxe cabins are per person, and include food and lodging.
-Weeks are booked Saturday to Saturday.
+Our weeks are booked Saturday to Saturday.